warrickbayman/Loom/readme.md

 A `Loom` object can never have a negative value.
 Subtracting a larger Loom from a smaller one will always result in 0.

-The arithmetic methods also accept an instance of `AbstractUnit`, so you don't need to create another `Loom` object.
+The arithmetic methods will accept an instance of `AbstractUnit`, so you don't need to create another `Loom` object.
 You can just pass the unit into the methods:

 ```php
 	$loom = Loom::make()->fromMinutes(2);